 Supply chain management plays a vital role in the success of a company.
 Operations leaders within an organization are working to design and execute supply chain strategies that maximize productivity, minimize risk and effectively respond to fluctuations in demand.
 Supply chain management encompasses the shaping of supply and demand along with the optimal design of products themselves, creating a wide range of responsibilities.
 Operations leaders have begun to treat their supply chain networks—consisting of logistics providers and contract manufacturers—as partners, in order to align goals and effectively orchestrate collaboration across these groups.

 As an operations leader, having effective approaches to supply chain management requires knowledge of manufacturing, warehousing, logistics and transportation as well as customer service.
+Knowledge of effective supply chain management is not only beneficial to the daily duties of an operations manager, but also a competitive quality to have in today’s job market.
 Products need to be delivered to consumers in timely, cost-effective ways that also meet demands—in other words, the right products, in the right place, at the right time!

 5. Operations Leaders Do Not Manage; They Lead.

-It is only when goals are not met that leaders delve further into operations to determine where problem areas might lie.
-For leaders that feel the need to maintain a close eye on certain operations, setting up periodic meetings with various managers and department heads allows for close monitoring without manifesting an overt presence among staff.
+It is only when goals are not met that leaders delve further into operations to determine where primary problem areas might lie.
+For operations managers that feel it is their primary responsibility to maintain a close eye on certain operations, setting up periodic meetings with various managers and department heads allows for close monitoring without manifesting an overt presence among staff.

-One of the hardest parts of being a great operations leader is identifying when a team member is struggling to meet performance goals and addressing sensitive issues.
+One of the hardest parts of being a good operations manager is identifying when a team member is struggling to meet performance goals and addressing sensitive issues.
 Employees who aren’t performing only reduce the effectiveness and efficiency of their co-employees, and identifying possible solutions as a remedy is the difference between building trust in leadership and building fear for one’s position in tactical positions.
-Operations leaders need to make sure their management team keeps them informed of individuals who are excelling and individuals who are falling behind.
-The ultimate goal should be consistency – encouraging top performers to perform at their peak, and finding ways to bring underperformers up to standards.
+Operations leaders need to make sure their management team keeps them informed of individuals who are excelling and individuals who are falling behind in crucial competencies.
+The ultimate goal should be consistency.
+An effective operations manager should encourage top performers to perform at their peak, and find ways to bring underperformers up to standards.

 - Yu Xiaomin; Wu Yang; Shan Wei “The Relationship between Transformational Leadership and Leader-Member Exchange in Different Culture: A Meta-Analysis”, Wireless Communications, Networking and Mobile Computing (WiCOM), 2011 7th International Conference on, On page(s): 1 – 5